Mayank-glitch-cpu/Honeywell-inventor/README.md

 # AWS IoT TwinMaker & SiteWise Integration

-This repository provides scripts to set up and configure an AWS IoT TwinMaker workspace with IoT SiteWise assets for industrial digital twin applications.
+This repository provides scripts and a web interface to set up and configure an AWS IoT TwinMaker workspace with IoT SiteWise assets for industrial digital twin applications.

 ## Overview